Dominik Marczuk

-Dominik Marczuk (born 1 November 2003) is a Polish professional footballer who plays as a right winger or right wing-back for Major League Soccer club FC Cincinnati, on loan from Real Salt Lake, and the Poland national team.
+Dominik Marczuk (born 1 November 2003) is a Polish professional footballer who plays as a right winger or right wing-back for Major League Soccer club Real Salt Lake and the Poland national team.

 Club career

 Born in Międzyrzec Podlaski, Marczuk joined Górnik Łęczna's academy in 2017, but started his senior career with Podlasie Biała Podlaska as a 16-year-old.

 Stal Rzeszów

 After a season in the III liga, he joined Stal Rzeszów in the upper division, playing a central role in making them gain promotion in I liga.